U.S. stocks rack up big gains in 2016 despite early stumble

 The Standard & Poor’s 500 index closed out the year with a gain of 9.5 percent.
-The Dow industrials climbed 13.4 percent, a surge that briefly had the 30-company average flirting with crossing the 20,000 mark.
-The Nasdaq composite notched a 7.5 percent gain.
+See 2016 results for the stock market, Northwest companies’ shares and mutual funds.

 In a year with no shortage of surprises and stomach-churning turns in the market, stock investors can feel pretty good about 2016.